gaogaotiantian/viztracer/docs/source/concurrency.rst

 other multi-thread
 ------------------

+For python3.12+, VizTracer supports all Python level multi-thread.
+You don't need to do anything.

-If you are using multi-thread via other mechanism, for example, PyQt thread, VizTracer can't support it out of the box.
+For the version before 3.12, if you are using multi-thread via other mechanism, for example, PyQt thread, VizTracer can't support it out of the box.
 However, you can notice VizTracer that you are in a separate thread and enable tracing in that thread with ``enable_thread_tracing``

 .. code-block:: python